Paul E. "Pee Wee" Ritts, 80, of Seneca, died Wednesday morning, November 20, 2019 following a lengthy illness.

 To express condolences online, please visit www.hilebest.com

-To send flowers to Paul "Pee Wee" Ritts' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Paul "Pee Wee" Ritts, please visit our floral store.